Hello and thank you for joining us... we hope this finds you having a good week!

 2. Stay Connected

 Social support is important/helpful for maintaining and maximizing happiness for most people.
 Make it a priority to maintain regular contact with your family and friends.
 It can be as simple as spending regular quality time together at home watching tv or playing games, or through video calling on Zoom or Facetime.
-Click here for tips and more ways to stay connected with your loved ones while social distancing or when travel might not be possible.
+Click here for tips and more ways to stay connected with your loved ones.

 3. Limit Media Consumption